auth0/docs/articles/extensions/sso-dashboard.md

 ---
-description: This page explains how to configure and utilize the SSO Dashboard Extension
+description: This page explains how to configure and utilize the SSO Dashboard Extension.
 ---

 # Auth0 Extension: Single Sign-On (SSO) Dashboard

 The **SSO Dashboard** extension allows you to create a dashboard with multiple enterprise applications that can be enabled for single sign-on for your users for login.

-The SSO dashboard supports two type of users:
+The SSO dashboard supports two types of users:
 **Users**- who will login to the dashboard to then select an application to sign into with SSO.
 **Admins**- can login to configure the applications that are visible to the users.
 This guide is intended for Dashboard Admins.